czemtsop/data-jobs/README.md

 ### 1.2 🎯️ Outcomes

+- Insights into regional demand for specific data roles.
+- Benchmarking of salary expectations across industries.
-- Enhanced understanding of workforce trends and employee behavior.
+- Identification of emerging tools and technologies in job postings.
-- Data-driven decision-making for talent management and retention.
+- Data-driven recommendations for job seekers and educators.
-- Optimization of HR processes and resource allocation.
+- Visualization of hiring trends over time.
-- Support for strategic planning and organizational development.
+- Support for policy-making and curriculum development.
-- Identification of skill gaps and training needs.
-- Increased efficiency in recruitment and onboarding processes.
+- Enhanced datasets for further research and analysis.

 ### 1.3 Installation